123dhanush/user-app/README.md

-# Getting Started with Create React App
+# Getting Started with User App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Versions required to build this project

+Node : v18.17+

+React : v18.2

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install's the required packages to run the application

 ### `npm start`